GDSC-IIIT-Kalyani/Doggo-run/README.md

 git commit -m "<your_commit_message>"
 ```

-7. Push your local commits to the remote repo.
+4. Push your local commits to the remote repo.

 ```yml
 git push -u origin <your_branch_name>
 ```

-8. Create a <a href="https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request" title="Pull Request">Pull-Request</a> to `main`.
+5. Create a <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request" title="Pull Request">Pull-Request</a> to `main`.

-9. Congratulations! 🎉 you've made your contribution to <a href="https://github.com/GDSC-IIIT-Kalyani/Winter-of-Code-2.0-frontend" title="Winter-of-Code-2.0-frontend">Winter-of-Code-2.0-frontend</a>.
+6. Congratulations! 🎉 You've made your contribution to <a href="https://github.com/GDSC-IIIT-Kalyani/Doggo-run" title="Doggo-run">Doggo-run</a>.

 <h1 id="contribute">Contributing</h1>

 <p>
    Thank you for your interest in contributing to our Repo!
 Pull requests are welcome.
 For fixing typos, please make a PR with your fixes.
-For other contributions, we suggest you to read our <a href="/CONTRIBUTING.md">contribution guidelines</a> to see how you can contribute to this project.
+For other contributions, we suggest you to read our <a href="https://github.com/GDSC-IIIT-Kalyani/Doggo-run/blob/main/README.md">Contribution guidelines</a> to see how you can contribute to this project.
 We are happy for every contribution.
    <hr>
 </p>